usamaali012/django-mosh-1/Section_5.md

 # Related Class:
-	- If you make a class related to another class, yoy do NOT have to specify the relation in both class.
+	- If you make a class related to another class, you do NOT have to specify the relation in both class.
 One is enough.
 	- Django will create the reverse relationship in 2nd class itslef by the name "1stClassName_set"